 +66 2 640 9590

 JRS Asia Pacific is one of 10 geographic regions of the Jesuit Refugee Service.
 JRS offers a human and pastoral service to refugees and the communities who host them through a wide range of rehabilitation and relief activities.
 Services – including programmes of pastoral care, education for children and adults, social services and counselling, and healthcare - are tailored to meet local needs according to available resources.
-The regional office serves refugees and other displaced persons in Australia, Cambodia, Indonesia, Myanmar, Singapore and Thailand.
+The regional office serves refugees and other displaced persons in Australia, Cambodia, Indonesia, Myanmar, Philippines, Singapore and Thailand.

 Democratic Republic of Congo